wp-plugins/wpcareers/readme.txt

 Once again, I take no responsibility...

 The below section describes how to install the plugin and get it to work.

-Please test the plugin with your theme on a develop machine or a local machine, if the test is successful then install it on the production machine.
+Please test the plugin with your theme on a test machine or a local machine, if the test is successful then install it on the production machine.

-e.g.

 1. Extract files
 2. Upload 'wpcareers/' folder to your './wp-content/plugins/' directory
-3. Login to the administration and go to "admin panel/plugins" and activate the plugin
+3. Login as administrator and go to "admin panel/plugins" and activate the plugin
 4. Go to the "Manage" tab of your WP.

 You have now there a new tab called "wpcareers" to configure the plugin.

 You will need to make the following folders writeable (chmod 777) :

-= NEW in THIS RELEASE =

-Add a public directory and upload the resume and images resources (the public folder must have write permission)
+Add a public directory for uploading the resumes and images (the public folder must have write permission for all users)

 wp-content/public/wpcareers/resume
 wp-content/public/wpcareers/public